ronmichael/knapi/README.md

 - Dynamic JSON deserialization

-Quick example using AngelList, which has a 1000 requests her hour limit:
+Quick example that calls AngelList, which has a 1000 requests per hour limit:

 	Knapi.Service angel = new Knapi.Service("https://api.angel.co/1/");